Corporate Governance

 (100%)

-Evaluation of the Board of Directors' Effectiveness
+Evaluation of the Effectiveness of the Board of Directors

 Evaluation of the Board of Directors' EffectivenessDisplay enlarged image

-FY2022 Evaluation FY2023 Priority Issues
+FY2023 Evaluation FY2024 Priority Issues

 Role of the Board of Directors

-Proceedings of the Board of Directors and Support Systems for Outside Directors
+Operation of the Board of Directors and Support Systems for Outside Directors

-• The Company continued to provide systems for effectively supporting the Board of Directors in making management decisions through venues such as study sessions for outside directors and forums for discussions between outside directors and internal directors, executive officers, and accounting auditors, etc. Steps were taken to contribute to livelier discussions at meetings of the Board of Directors, including the provision of information about major Group companies and the setting-up of meetings, in order deepen understanding of the Group companies’ operations.
+• An appropriate structure has been constructed to support the Board of Directors in making management decisions, with study sessions for outside directors and forums for discussions among directors, executive officers, and accounting auditors, etc. appropriately in place.
+In particular, understanding of Group companies’ operations was deepened and discussions at meetings of the Board of Directors were invigorated through means including provision of information on major Group companies and the setting of related meetings.

 Composition of the Board of Directors